-Chlamydia is a sneaky bacterial infection is VERY common and often has no symptoms at all.
+Chlamydia is the most commonly diagnosed bacterial STI and often has no symptoms at all.

 How would I get it?